Financial-ML/Market-Analysis/README.md

 ## ML-Models

 ### Introduction
-Different machine learning models that i used to learn from the [Dataset](#Dataset).
+Different machine learning models that we used to learn from the [Dataset](#Dataset).

 ### How we do it
 * We build the the models in python using Tensorflow.